 This post highlighted the importance of designing an effective AI strategy similar to a business strategy.
 It covered the main concerns that need to be considered in an AI strategy such as the availability of data, the presence of repeatable patterns, and ethical concerns.

 Further, the role of AI strategists was discussed and what factors they contemplate when stack-ordering the key AI initiatives among many other promising projects.
 The article then concludes by sharing strategic questions that can help an enterprise prepare for the potential risks of building AI solutions.

-Learn more about AI best practices and challenges in the enterprise at Data Science Salon Miami Hybrid on September 21!
+Learn more about AI best practices and challenges in the enterprise at Data Science Salon Austin on February 21-22, 2023!
 The intimate event curates data science sessions to bring industry leaders and specialists face-to-face to educate each other on innovative solutions in AI, machine learning, predictive analytics and acceptance around best practices.
-Register now here to redeem your in-person or virtual ticket with a 50% discount!
+We are almost sold out, but you can still apply to attend HERE!
+See you in Austin!